Skip to main content

 Content, input items, and attachments

-• input_items: multimodal items that should enter the prompt surface directly
+• input_items: ordered multimodal input that should enter the prompt surface directly

 Recommended rule: